EMDR is an evidenced-based therapy commonly used for treating post traumatic stress disorder or resolving distressing or troubling memories

 How does EMDR work?

-When a traumatic or distressing event takes place the part of the brain that processes and stores memories (the hippocampus) may not function as it usually does.
-This means the memory remains unprocessed and can therefore affect how people feel and perceive things in the present.
+When a traumatic or distressing event takes place, the part of the brain that processes and stores memories (the hippocampus) may not function as it usually does.
+This means that the memory remains unprocessed and can therefore affect how people feel and perceive things in the present.

-EMDR uses bilateral stimulation, which involves paying attention from one side to another repetitively, (often through the use of eye movements or tapping), along with other therapeutic strategies to help the brain to process the memory.
-When memories are processed they are stored as historical events and their negative impact on the present day is reduced.
+EMDR uses bilateral stimulation, usually through moving the eyes as quickly as possible from left to right repetitively, to help the brain to process the memory.
+The eye movements created are similar to those that take place during REM sleep.
+When memories are processed, they are stored as historical events, integrated with other memories, and their negative impact on the present day is reduced.

 Why does BLS (Bilateral Stimulation) help to process memories?

-The eye movements or tapping help to reduce the strong emotions associated with the memory when it is usually brought to mind.
+The eye movements help to reduce the strong emotions associated with the memory when it is usually brought to mind.
+For clients that are not able to use eye movements, tapping can be used.

 Being able to focus on the memory whilst in a calmer state allows the hippocampus to process the memory more effectively.